 3-Star Hotels:

 - San Francisco Plaza: On Calle Ceniza, this hotel blends historical architecture charm with modern amenities.
-Its proximity to the Plaza de Armas and Cusco Cathedral makes it an excellent choice for travelers wanting to stay close to the city’s main attractions.
+Its closeness to the Plaza de Armas and Cusco Cathedral makes it an excellent choice for travelers wanting to stay close to the city’s main attractions.

 - Royal Inka II: On Plaza Regocijo, this 3-star hotel is known for its warm hospitality and strategic location.
 Just a step away from San Pedro Market and other attractions, Royal Inka II is perfect for tourists exploring Cusco on foot.